41 Chinese Video Resources for Learning Real-world Conversation at Any Level

 Well, this rule can be applied to language learning, since it requires a ton of practice—but this isn’t a hard-and-fast rule.

-There are Chinese video channels resources created exactly for you, which provide realistic Chinese dialogues and skits you can use to master the language.
+There are Chinese video resources created exactly for you which provide Chinese dialogues, helpful lessons and skits you can use to master the language.
 These videos will help you pick up all these hours and learn foundation language skills, like essential vocabulary for conversing with native speakers.

 - 16. Slow & Clear Chinese